 Market dynamics play an important role.
 In highly competitive markets with many suppliers and strong distribution networks, the cost of engineered wood flooring may be more competitive, whereas in regions with limited competition, prices may increase.

 e.
-Additional Features and Finishes
+Additional Features And Finishes

 The inclusion of additional features and premium finishes in engineered wood flooring, such as UV protection, enhanced warranties, or specialised surface treatments, can contribute to the cost of engineered wood flooring, offering added value and performance attributes to the flooring product.